Marks & Spencer: Acquisitions and partnerships

-Partnerships

 In June 2018, M&S announced a strategic partnership with Microsoft to explore the integration of artificial intelligence (AI) technologies into its customer experience, stores, and wider operations.

 2025 cyber incident

 In April 2025, M&S experienced difficulties with contactless payments and click-and-collect orders over the Easter weekend.
 On 23 April, Stuart Machin issued a statement confirming the business was dealing with a cyber incident.
 On 25 April, M&S stopped taking orders at its website.
 The attack was believed to be a ransomware attack, orchestrated by 'Scattered Spider' – a splinter group of Lapsus$ – a notorious hacking group responsible for high profile breaches at Transport for London (TfL) and MGM resorts.
-It appears that the attacker employed a SIM swapping technique to gain unauthorised access to the network and compromise M&S’s critical systems.
+It appeared that the attacker employed a SIM swapping technique to gain unauthorised access to the network and compromise M&S's critical systems.
 The company said the breach occurred at a third-party service provider.

 In May 2025, it was reported that M&S was preparing to make a claim under a cyber insurance policy to cover a wide range of losses, including but not restricted to Data Protection breaches and loss of online sales, which could total as much as £300 million.
 Allianz was reported to be the lead insurer, with other insurers including Beazley plc also being exposed.
 It was reported that the loss of profits would only be partly covered by any insurance pay-out.
-The incident has reduced the company's market value by more than £1 billion as of 21 May 2025.
+The incident reduced the company's market value by more than £1 billion as of 21 May 2025.
 On 10 June 2025, the company restored online ordering on its website.
-On 11 August 2025, M&S resumed its 'click and collect' service following the outage caused by the incident.

-In October 2025, M&S announced that they had terminated their contract with its IT provider Tata Consultancy Services.
+On 11 August 2025, M&S resumed its "click and collect" service following the outage caused by the incident.
+In October 2025, M&S announced that it had terminated its contract with its IT provider, Tata Consultancy Services.